Free South Dakota State Records (Divorce, Arrest, Criminal)

 An employment background check is useful to help find a person’s credit score, employment verification, driving record, education history, and criminal record.
 This type of background check is used for the following professions:

-• Healthcare — South Dakota follows the federal law when it comes to healthcare background checks, ensuring any person who has contact with the public in a healthcare setting must undergo a background check.
+• Healthcare — South Dakota follows federal law when it comes to healthcare background checks, ensuring any person who has contact with the public in a healthcare setting must undergo a background check.

-• Law enforcement — South Dakota law enforcement requires a state and federal background check.
+• Law Enforcement — South Dakota law enforcement requires a state and federal background check.

 • Education — South Dakota education requires individuals to have a background check for a teaching position.